-In a period of 2 to 6 months post treatment, the subjects also expressed that the knee pain was still reduced.
+In a period of 2 to 6 months post-treatment, the subjects also expressed that the knee pain was still reduced.

 Strong Muscles, Stronger Knees

 “The idea is that if you have more muscle strength, the knee is more stable and you have less wear and tear,” Dr Van der Esch explained.
-Avoiding physical activities simply leads you to losing muscle strength and unfortunately exposing you to weak muscles.
+Avoiding physical activities simply leads you to lose muscle strength and unfortunately exposing you to weak muscles.

 Patients Need to Keep Moving